ThatBlokeCalledJay/auto-app-version/README.md

   - [ ] Better Docs.
   - [ ] Implement error handling and better user feedback.
+  - [ ] Options to set FileVersion and AssemblyVersion.

 ## This Is Currently Used With:
   - Azure DevOps Pipelines.